 As the Chief Information Security Officers (CISO), you are faced with an enormous weight of responsibility.
-The threat landscape you will face goes beyond protecting the organization’s data from potential attacks.
-While the number of organizations appointing CISOs has grown in recent years, so too has the pressure those in the role face, with rising workloads and dwindling resources.
-Organizations have a responsibility to recognize those pressures and, where possible, help alleviate them, but recent reports demonstrate that CISOs often feel overwhelmed and unsupported in their work.
+The threat landscape you will face goes beyond protecting the organization’s data from potential cybersecurity attacks.
+While the number of organisations appointing CISOs has grown in recent years, so too has the pressure those in the role face, with rising workloads and dwindling resources.
+Organisations have a responsibility to recognise those pressures and, where possible, help alleviate them, but recent reports demonstrate that CISOs often feel overwhelmed and unsupported in their work.

 Ultimately, if you are losing sleep at night, then this can seriously impact your health, happiness, productivity, and potentially lead to some major security and regulatory compliance issues.

 These are risks the entire leadership team should be concerned about, not you alone.

 According to a survey by RiskIQ, a huge 89.1% of all information security leaders are concerned about the rise in digital threats.
 Little wonder, you might think, given that protecting the organization against such threats is your core responsibility.
 Interestingly though, the major concern is not the threat themselves, but inadequate staff resources to deal with those threats on a daily basis.
 Meanwhile, CISOs reportedly feel overwhelmed with the diverse portfolio of areas that they are responsible for, across multi-cloud and hybrid-cloud deployments.